Table of Contents

 "Nothing happens when I plug my USB flash drive into the USB port.
 It's showing up nowhere and Windows doesn't even prompt any error message.
-How can I find or open USB drive in this case?"
+How can I find or open my USB drive in this case?"

-Let's clarify that solutions to such an invisible USB device problem on this page vary from those of computer not detecting or recognizing a USB flash drive, which is usually with some supplementary information.
+Let's clarify that solutions to such an invisible USB device problem on this page vary from those of computers not detecting or recognizing a USB flash drive, which is usually with some supplementary information.
 The informative messages are as follows.

 - File system displays as RAW in Windows Disk Management

 - "Unallocated space" in Windows Disk Management